kirru2198/My_Docker/Docker_Volumes/Volume_Explaination.md

-Hello everyone, my name is Abhishek, and welcome back to my channel!
-Today is Day 27 of our complete DevOps journey, and we will discuss Docker bind mounts and volumes.
+We will discuss Docker bind mounts and volumes.
 Many people find these concepts complicated, but I will simplify them for you.

 First, let's talk about a major issue with containers.
 For example, if you have a container running an Nginx application, it logs user information, such as who is logged in and their IP address.
 This log file is crucial for security audits and tracking user activity.
 However, if the container goes down, the log file is lost because containers are ephemeral, meaning they are short-lived.
 Containers do not have a permanent file system, so when they stop, all data stored in them is deleted.